-Burst number is the amount of photos taken back to back during a burst.
+Burst number is the number of photos taken back to back during a burst.
 This will allow for several shots of the same animal(s), giving ample opportunity for a good quality photograph.

-The specific options you can chose will depend on your actual trail camera model.
+The specific options you can choose will depend on your actual trail camera model.
 Here are some of our favorite trail cameras.

 Interval is the time between each single photograph or burst.
 Choosing a good interval is important, as it can help to preserve the battery for longer and keep the camera from ending up with hundreds of shots of the same exact animal.

 Likewise, if the user does want a lot of shots of one particular animal, a small interval time can be set.

 Sensitivity is the camera’s reactivity to motion, and heat detection if the camera is infrared.
 Higher sensitivity settings will react to even small movements, causing the camera to take a photograph.

 You should do test runs with a trail camera to determine what sensitivity works best in the chosen environment.

 When positioning and installing a trail camera there are several factors to keep in mind including mounting, the height of the camera, focus range, and the amount of sunlight in the frame.

 It is important to choose a location where the camera can be securely mounted without risk of it being knocked over or falling off.
 Many people choose to mount their cameras to trees.